International Society for Krishna Consciousness: Nature of the Soul

+Religious practices

+In practice, an initiated devotee must follow the four regulative principles: no eating meat, eggs, or fish, no consuming intoxicants, not committing illicit sex, and no gambling.
+Additionally, a devotee must receive a new spiritual name and recite sixteen rounds of the Hare Krishna mantra on 108 japa beads daily (totaling 1,728 times a day which takes 1.5 hours).
+A devotee must additionally spend an hour a day reading Prabhupada's works, which convey his teachings in the English language.
+Daily worship begins at 4:30 AM for the first viewing of the temple deities, followed by two hours chanting the Hare Krishna mantra, then offerings to the guru, followed by prasadam which is the main meal.
+The day is then spent in a variety of activities in service to ISKCON.

+Kirtan

 The most famous and publicly recognizable ISKCON practice is kirtan, a congregational chanting or singing of the Hare Krishna mantra.
 Kirtan is both a way to express devotion to God and a way to attract newcomers to the movement.
 Devotees gather in public, in streets and parks, to sing the mantra accompanied by instruments like the mridanga, hand cymbals, and the harmonium.
 During the 1970s, ISKCON entered the public eye because of this practice.
-Devotees would sing, distribute books, and proselytize in airports and other public areas, often obtrusively.
+Devotees would sing, distribute books, and proselytize in airports and other public areas, sometimes obtrusively.
 Sankirtan continues throughout the world today, but in a less confrontational manner.